Do you want more traffic, leads, and sales?

 The best part?

-This includes actionable strategies that our agency and 100’s of others are currently using to grow their businesses.
+This includes actionable strategies our agency and hundreds of others are currently using to grow their businesses.

-In short: if you want to learn how to generate more leads and close more of the deals in your pipeline, you’ll love this guide.
+In short: if you want to learn how to generate more leads and close more deals in your pipeline, you’ll love this guide.

 Let’s get started!

 Website audits are a great way to show your prospects or customers the value of your services.
-Most business owners aren’t focused on improving their website or even know the importance it plays in growing their business.
+Most business owners aren’t focused on improving their website or even know its importance in growing their business.

-For instance, a business owner may want more leads or better ranking.
+For instance, a business owner may want more targeted traffic or leads.
 They may not know what SEO is, or why it is important and how it can help them improve their online brand presence to bring them more business.
-So if your conversation begins with we do SEO and your domain authority is X you will lose them.
+So if your conversation begins with "we offer SEO services," and your domain authority is X, you will lose them.

-So instead of telling prospects you offer SEO services focus on their desired end result getting more traffic so they can grow their business.
-Show them you cared enough to do your homework by evaluating their site and provide them with an audit report that specifies the areas of improvement or opportunities you've identified.
+So instead of telling prospects you offer SEO services, focus on their desired end result, which is growing their business.
+Show them you cared enough to do your homework by evaluating their site and providing them with an audit report that specifies the areas of improvement or opportunities you've identified.
 Make sure these are not generic but specific to them.
-You want to accompany the report with a consulting or strategy session to explain how these areas, if addressed, can help their site rank higher, get more traffic and ultimately grow their business.
-Dong this helps you build authority and establish your expertise.
+You want to accompany the report with a consulting or strategy session to explain how these areas, if addressed, can help their site rank higher, get more traffic, and ultimately grow their business.
+Doing this helps you build authority and establish your expertise.
 More about this further down in this guide.

-Point is, stop with the technical jargon.
-Remember, a prospect is more likely to value your services when what you deliver is personalized and presented in a manner that they can understand.
+The point is, stop with the technical jargon.
+Remember, a prospect is more likely to value your services when what you deliver is personalized and presented in a manner they can understand.
 And that’s exactly what a good web audit can do!

-But maybe you’ve tried offering web audits in the past, and really didn’t feel it did a whole lot for your business.
-Chances are, that’s because you were using “traditional” audits – and you were then exposed to all the frustrations and challenges that go along with running and presenting those types of audits.
+But maybe you’ve tried offering web audits in the past and didn’t feel like it did a whole lot for your business.
+Chances are, that’s because you were using “traditional” audits – and you were then exposed to all the frustrations and challenges with running and presenting those types of audits.

-We’ll get into all of these issues in just a few moments.
+We’ll get into all of this in just a few moments.
 Let’s start with some of the common challenges of traditional audits…

-Since we needed to use multiple tools to create audits, these audits took time.
-First you had to run the various tools.
-Next, you had to extract the information needed from each of the tools.
+First, you had to run the various tools.
+Next, you had to extract the information needed from each tool.
 And finally, since the tools all had different ways of formatting the information, you had to reformat everything to make it presentable.

-For starters, you needed to pay for multiple tools in order to provide a comprehensive audit.
+For starters, you needed to pay for multiple tools to provide a comprehensive audit.
 But what ended up being even more expensive was the hours our team members had put into creating the audits.
-I am sure those of you who have done manual indepth audits or delegated it to your team, you’ve experienced how laborious and costly it ends up being.
+I am sure those who have done manual audits or delegated them to your team have experienced how laborious and costly it is.
 Sure we got paid well if the audits were part of a project discovery or consultation session deliverable.
-What really sucked was when we spent hours creating these audits as part of our sales prep and it not lead to us closing the deal.
+What sucked was when we spent hours creating these audits as part of our sales prep, which did not lead to us closing the deal.
 Does this sound familiar?
-Keep reading till the end to learn how we now do sales prep in 5-10 minutes and wow our prospects with audit reports.
+Keep reading till the end to learn how we now do sales prep in 5-10 minutes and wow our prospects with a website audit report.

 But that’s not all.
 Here’s another problem…

-Most auditing software create reports that are of value and interest to web professionals and SEO’s like yourself.
-But if you present the information as-is to your client, you’re going to be overwhelming them with jargon that they’re not going to understand.
+Most auditing software creates reports of value and interest to web professionals and SEOs like yourself.
+But if you present the information as-is to your client, you will be overwhelming them with jargon that they will not understand.